Supporting people experiencing homelessness

-Like every big city, downtown Montréal has a large concentration of people who are homeless and likely to face issues such as social profiling, substance abuse, mental and physical health problems, and legal troubles.
+Like every big city, downtown Montréal and downtown Québec have a large concentration of people who are experiencing homelessness and likely to face issues such as social profiling, substance abuse, mental and physical health problems, and legal troubles.

-To support people who are living in or at risk of being in situations of homelessness, the YMCA founded Dialogue in 1997, in collaboration with Tandem Montréal and Destination Centre-Ville.
+To support people who are experiencing or at risk of experiencing homelessness, the YMCA founded Dialogue in 1997, in collaboration with Tandem Montréal and Montréal Centre-Ville, formerly Destination Centre-Ville.
 Our mission is to help these individuals gain stability and improve their quality of life.

-The team works in partnership with community and institutional resources in the area and acts as a hub referring, connecting and accompanying people to them.
+The team works in partnership with community and institutional resources in the area and acts as a hub referring, connecting and guiding people to them.

 Planning for prison release

 A service that promotes social integration and overall health through accessible and inclusive opportunities to play sports under the supervision of a community worker.
 This program is offered at the Downtown YMCA.

 Established in 2018, the aim of this service is to prepare and support people incarcerated at the Montreal Detention Facility and the Rivière-des-Prairies Detention Facility who might otherwise have no place to live upon their release, in order to avoid creating cycles of homelessness.
 Efforts are undertaken starting at the detention facility and continue once the person has been discharged.
 Our holistic approach focuses on the individual needs of each person.

 Financial partners of the program

 The Saint-Roch YMCA’s Dialogue project